mohaids/tornjak/docs/tornjak-manager-quickstart.md

 kind create cluster
 ```

+> **TIP:** The `kind create cluster` command sets up a complete Kubernetes cluster on your local machine using containers to simulate cluster nodes.
+By default, this creates a single-node cluster named "kind" with both control plane and worker functionality.
+This command may take several minutes to complete as it downloads the necessary container images and initializes the Kubernetes components.
+You can verify your cluster is running with `kubectl cluster-info`.

 ### Step 2: Deploy SPIRE + Tornjak via Helm

 We will deploy SPIRE and Tornjak via the Helm charts.